eejyin/curent.github.io/pages/showcase.md

 H. Cui and Y. Zhang, "Andes_gym: A Versatile Environment for Deep Reinforcement Learning in Power Systems," 2022 IEEE Power & Energy Society General Meeting (PESGM), 2022, pp. 01-05, doi: 10.1109/PESGM48719.2022.9916967.

-## Philosophy of LTB

-The philosophy of LTB has been introduced in several publications.

-F. Li, K. Tomsovic and H. Cui, "A Large-Scale Testbed as a Virtual Power Grid: For Closed-Loop Controls in Research and Testing," in IEEE Power and Energy Magazine, vol. 18, no. 2, pp. 60-68, March-April 2020, doi: 10.1109/MPE.2019.2959054.

-H. Cui, F. Li and K. Tomsovic, "Hybrid Symbolic-Numeric Framework for Power System Modeling and Analysis," in IEEE Transactions on Power Systems, vol. 36, no. 2, pp. 1373-1384, March 2021, doi: 10.1109/TPWRS.2020.3017019.

-Parsly, Nicholas, Jinning Wang, Nick West, Qiwei Zhang, Hantao Cui, and Fangxing Li.
-"DiME and AGVIS A Distributed Messaging Environment and Geographical Visualizer for Large-scale Power System Simulation." doi: *arXiv preprint arXiv:2211.11990* (2022).

 ## Part of Publications with LTB support